Spanish Golden Age Painting: Flemish Influence in Religious Paintings in the 15th-16th Centuries

 What follows is by no means an exhaustive analysis of Flemish influence on Spanish painting.
 Rather, the aim is to offer some guideline or template to what we see as characteristics of Flemish painting which appeared in Spanish art at the end of the 15th century and into the early years of the 16th.
 Although artists of religious works were often constrained by specific demands by the clergy or secular sponsors, their canvases might still carry individual touches.
 But that is for experts or art historians and we are not experts.

-In the following observations, limited to five artists, we try to identify the kind of details that characterise a painting as Flemish within our generalisation above: emotional intensity, drama and deep religious feeling combined with meticulous realistic features… a painting rooted in daily life, in small details, in the commonplace, often set against Gothic or Romanesque settings and dramatic landscape background.
+In the following observations, limited to five artists, we try to identify the kind of details that characterise a painting as Flemish within our generalisation above: emotional intensity, drama and deep religious feeling combined with meticulous care for small details often drawn from daily life, and frequently set against Gothic or Romanesque locations or a dramatic and often contrived landscape background.